yangxue0827/R2CNN_FPN_Tensorflow/README.md

 # The code is being sorted out and the complete code and instructions are will uploaded soon.Stay tuned.

-A Tensorflow implementation of R2CNN detection framework based on FPN.
+A Tensorflow implementation of FPN or R2CNN detection framework based on FPN .
 The paper references [R2CNN Rotational Region CNN for Orientation Robust Scene Text Detection](https://arxiv.org/abs/1706.09579)

 # Configuration Environment